 Failing to get an erection once in a while is common and shouldn’t cause concern.
 But if you’re finding it impossible to achieve an erection over a period of three months or longer, then you might be suffering from ED.

-Erectile dysfunction is more prevalent than you might think, with an estimated 1 million men in Australia experiencing the condition.
+Erectile dysfunction is more prevalent than you might think, with an estimated 1 million men experiencing the condition.
 In the past, individuals may have been hesitant to come forward and discuss their ED-related concerns due to embarrassment caused by the perceived stigma of the condition.
 But these days, it’s incredibly easy to get a diagnosis and start treating your erectile dysfunction.

 In this post, we’ll discuss five facts that you might not know about erectile dysfunction.
 We’ll also share how to treat ED so you can improve your bedroom performance and start enjoying your sex life again.